 Today we’re looking at something else you may have pondered while wide awake at 3 am: does getting more deep sleep lead to healthier sex life, or does having a healthy sex life help you get more deep sleep?

 A great starting point, philosophically, is to focus on getting more deep sleep and having more sex, no matter the order of preference.
-The bottom line is that if you’re sleeping well you have the potential to get more action, and if you’re fooling around at bedtime you’ll probably sleep better.
+The bottom line is that if you’re sleeping well you have the potential to get more sex, and if you’re having sex before bed you’ll probably sleep better.
 This is a classic win-win situation!

 Women also experience a prolactin surge after climax—but that’s not all.
 A study of healthy premenopausal women found that sexual stimulation boosted estrogen levels, while another linked higher estrogen levels with enhanced sleep amount and continuity.